kubevirt/user-guide/docs/compute/run_strategies.md

     Note: Guest sided crashes (i.e. BSOD) are not covered by this.
     In such cases liveness checks or the use of a watchdog can help.

+-   Once: The VM will run once and not be restarted upon completion regardless if the completion is of phase Failure or Success.

 -   Manual: The system will not automatically turn the VM on or off, instead the user manually controlls the VM status by issuing start, stop, and restart commands on the VirtualMachine